angarsky/diveintopython/learn/functions/return a function.md

 ```
 In the above example, the outer function operate returns an inner function that performs mathematical operations based on the operation passed to the outer function.
 By calling `operate('add')` and `operate('subtract')`, we create two new functions `add_func` and `subtract_func`, respectively, that can be used to perform addition and subtraction operations on any two numbers.
 ### 4. Understanding the different ways of defining and returning functions in Python
-Returning a function from a function is a feature of Python that allows us to use higher-order functions.
-It involves defining a function within a function and returning it as an output.
-This can be useful in situations where we need to create functions dynamically based on certain conditions.
+Returning a function from a function can be useful in situations where we need to create functions dynamically based on certain conditions.

 Example 1: